 The CTE programs for the engineering and architecture sectors prepare students for advanced technical training and postsecondary educational opportunities.
 CTE programs use differentiated instructional strategies to enure comprehension of technical skills for diverse learning styles.
 The CTE instructional strategies include standard classroom instruction, laboratory, and hands-on contextual learning, project and work based instruction, leadership and professional interpersonal skills development.
 The knowledge and skills are acquired within a sequential, standards based pathway program.
 Standards in this sector are designed to prepare students for entry to a career, post-secondary education, or advanced technical training.

 - Architectural Design

 - Engineering Design

 - Engineering Technology

-- Career Technical Education Model Curriculum Standards (PDF; 4MB) May 2005 Edition.
+- Career Technical Education Model Curriculum Standards: Engineering and Architecture (PDF; 4MB)

-- California Department of Industrial Relations Apprenticeship Web page
+- California Department of Industrial Relations Apprenticeship Program

 - SkillsUSA California